Benefits of Being an Honors Student

 Access to Supplementary Resources

-As an Honors student, you’ll have access to many additional resources for learning, including the Honors College listserv, the Pizza with Profs lecture series, the Honors College newsletter, attendance at cultural events and other field studies, funding to attend and present papers at academic conferences, leadership training opportunities like the Student Honors Council, special recognition opportunities like the Honors Writing Awards, and opportunities to participate in special meetings with distinguished visiting scholars and lecturers.
+These resources include the Honors College listserv, Student Honors Council meetings, the Honors College newsletter, and special enriched learning experiences such as attendance at cultural events.
+Leadership training opportunities like the Student Honors Council, special recognition like the Nelson Writing and Creative Arts Awards, and opportunities to participate in special meetings with distinguished visiting speakers are also included.

 Fellowship Advising Office

-Westminster’s Fellowship Advising Office, which serves the entire student body, is housed in the Honors College, ensuring that Honors students are introduced to a wide range of post-graduate fellowship opportunities like the Rhodes, Fulbright, Marshall, and Truman scholarships.
+Westminster’s Fellowship Advising Office, which serves the entire student body, is housed in the Honors College, ensuring that Honors students are introduced to a wide range of post-graduate fellowship opportunities like the Rhodes, Fulbright, Marshall, and Truman scholarships, among many others.